Click the link below for a printable schedule of classes

 For the golfer who has played several years and has a grasp of the fundamentals, this session provides a deeper dive into some challenging, but not uncommon, circumstances.
-We will review 25 situations which go beyond basic rules.
-We have all experienced situations on the golf course in which we were not certain if we correctly applied the rules.
-Take this class and feel more confident on the course when you are in trouble because you will better understand your options and avoid additional penalties for wrong actions.
+We will review situations which go beyond basic rules.
+We have all experienced moments on the golf course in which we were not certain if we correctly applied the rules.
+Take this class and feel more confident on the course.
+You will better understand your options and avoid additional penalties for incorrect actions.

 How and Why You Need to Establish a Handicap - FREE

 Join this class to find out what a “handicap” is and why you might want to establish one.
-Kris Corbridge is our in-house expert and official Handicap Chair and will answer all your questions related to handicaps.
-Included in this session: ▪ The What, Why and How of Handicaps ▪ GN21 vs PWGA/NCGA ▪ The Scorecard ▪ How and Where to Post Your Scores ▪ Maximum Allowable Scores.
+Kris Corbridge is our in-house expert and official Handicap Chair.
+This session will answer your questions related to handicaps as you begin posting your scores.
+Included in this session: ▪ The What, Why and How of Handicaps ▪ The Scorecard ▪ How and Where to Post Your Scores ▪ Maximum Allowable Scores.

-If you like the excitement of the Solheim and Ryder Cup matches, then join us to learn the rules specific to golf in match play format with our very own NCGA Certified Tournament Rules Official, Marcia Whiting.
+If you like the excitement of the Solheim and Ryder Cup matches, then join us to learn the rules specific to golf in match play format with our very own Rules Certified Tournament Official, Marcia Whiting.
 Match play, the original golf format, is a fun way to play a round with friends of all skill levels.
-In addition to the rules, we will discuss strategy of match play.
-This session is followed by on-course practice with experienced match play members
+In addition to the rules, we will discuss the strategy of match play and role play common situations you will encounter during a match.

 Playing Wet Weather Golf